 I would very much like, for example, to explore more deeply, and in a take-to-the-streets kind of way, the relationship between art and architecture (acknowledging that I’ve been, these last five years, walking through the streets of Asia’s port cities as an obsessive, intrepid street photographer).

 I would also like to explore what “collecting” and “display” mean in the context of Asian intangible heritage such as music, performance, ritual and food.
 And conversely, to find ways to “animate” the living objects in our collection – kerises, shadow puppets, sireh sets, etc. This is where tapping the wisdom of community would add a level of depth and humanity.

-I would, furthermore, like to explore exhibitions, books, programmes, talks and interventions that bridge domains, say… design, technology & ceramics, or textiles, court & community, or the art & history of food, or contemporary art installations inspired by monuments & antiquities…and so on; that turn traditional domains and categories on their heads.
+I would, furthermore, like to explore exhibitions, books, programmes, talks and interventions that bridge domains, say… historic AND contemporary fashion & design; science, technology and ceramics; or textiles, court & community; or the art & history of food; or contemporary mixed-media art inspired by monuments and antiquities…and so on; that turn traditional domains and categories on their heads.

 I’m betting that it is within the space of the interstice that we will find content that is new and groundbreaking and that would have the museum appear to be current, cutting-edge, cool and accessible at the same time.

 And I will go one step further to suggest that it is critical the museum be, first and foremost, current, cutting-edge, cool and accessible to our local visitors, i.e. Singaporeans and other residents on these shores.
 Because being here, they have the potential to be the museum’s most loyal and staunchest supporters.
 And because they too are hungry for new and groundbreaking experiences.